cmsc240-s24/cmsc240-s24.github.io/syllabus.md

 ### Attendance Policy
 Regular attendance for the entire class time is expected.
-Students should not miss more than 4 total sessions (including lecture and lab).
-Students who have to quarantine due to COVID or miss class for other legitimate reasons will not be penalized for their absence during those classes.
+You should not miss more than 4 total sessions (including lecture and lab).
+If you have to quarantine due to COVID or miss class for other legitimate reasons you will not be penalized.

 ### Self-Guided Module exercises